Involve - Youth Ministerial Advisory Committee

 Who's On the Involve Committee?

 The Involve Committee is a group of young people from all over Victoria.
-They're the official Advisory Committe for the Minister for Youth Affairs.
-Their role is to:
+It's the official Advisory Committee for the Minister for Youth Affairs.
+The committee's role is to:

-Members of the Involve committee sign up for 18 months and will meet once a month.
-The committee will be made up of 18 young people who are representative of young Victorians aged 12-25 from all walks of life.
+Members of the Involve committee sign up for up to 18 months and will meet once a month.
+The committee is made up of 19 young people who are representative of young Victorians aged 12-25 years.

 Want to Get Involved?